35: THE BLOOD-STAINED SEATS OF HISTORY

 From my close proximity to Lincoln’s chair, it was easy to see how worn the red silk fabric had become since 1865.
 The stain at the top of the chair’s back was not blood, but was grease and oil from the hair of people sitting in it before the chair was preserved.

 As I was held up to the glass, only a foot or so from the historic red rocking chair, I could envision Abraham Lincoln sitting there comfortably as he watched the play ‘Our American Cousin’ at Ford’s Theater.
-The greatest President in American history had no way of knowing that when he arrived at the State Box and sat down in that chair he had very little time left on Earth.
+The greatest President in American history had no way of knowing that when he arrived at the State Box and sat down in that chair, he had very little time left on Earth.

 I would have given my left…I mean, my ponytail had I been able to stand on that chair.
 And why shouldn’t I stand there?
 My resin hair wouldn’t leave grease and oil on the fabric.
 Maybe a little Gorilla Glue residue, but not grease and oil!